Cold Email Best Practices for B2B in 2026

 Deliverability fundamentals

 None of your best practices matter if your emails land in the spam folder.
-Deliverability is the foundation that everything else depends on.
+Deliverability is the foundation that everything else depends on — we’ve put together an interactive email deliverability checklist to walk you through the full infrastructure setup.

 Domain warm-up